Company Detail

 • Health Care Assistant

-- Waterford
+- Longford

-About the Role As we continue to expand to provide additional services to meet the needs of those we care for, we currently have a number of opportunities within our Orchard Community Care division in Waterford City for full time and part time Health Care Assistants.
-As a Health Care Assistant with us you will engage in daily activities and routines of the service, inclusive of direct support to service users, administration work and daily household tasks required of the role.
-You will be required to work as part of a dedicated and innovative team providing a service to the people we support in line with HIQA regulations & standards.
+About the Role Purpose of the Role: The Health Care Assistant is expected to engage in daily activities and routines of the service that they are working in, inclusive of direct support to service users, administration work and daily household tasks required of them.
+The Health Care Assistant is required to work as part of a dedicated and innovative team within Residential Services providing a service to the people we support in line with HIQA regulations & standards.
 As we provide specialist services 24 hrs a day, 7 days a week, 365 days a year, working hours are operated on a shift basis, which include sleep in's and waking night duty as required.
 Due to the nature of the position some flexibility may be required from time to time in relation to hours of work.
 Essential Requirements: Relevant QQI Level 5 Healthcare qualifications or equivalent Minimum of 1 year experience in a similar environment supporting adults or children with intellectual and physical disabilities.
 Knowledge of adults/children with complex needs.
 Full manual drivers licence is mandatory with eligibility to drive in Ireland Eligible to live and work in Ireland Main Responsibilities: Assist with the child/adults' activities and care as assigned by the Manager and as indicated in the person's integrated Care Plan ensuring the delivery of a high standard of care Encourage recognition of the child/adult as an individual ensuring that they and their family's needs and comforts are given priority.
 To act as an advocate for the child/adult and family ensuring the provision of appropriate information and support.
 Develop social interaction for the people we support individually and in a group setting.
 To be aware of the uses, safety precautions and handling of equipment.
 To participate in all communication processes - team meetings/staff forums/emails.
 Ensure personal care is provided to the people we support when required.
 Maintain and uphold the organisations and the people we support's confidentiality at all times.
-Flexible and willing to work shifts, as part of the rolling roster to meet the needs of the service.
-IND Benefits to working with Company Comprehensive induction process Extensive training programme On-going mentoring and support Continuous Professional Development support Career progression opportunities Competitive salary with increments Premium rates paid on Sunday and Bank Holidays Flexible work schedule to accommodate both staff and service users 4 working weeks as annual leave Refer a friend initiative Working in a well-resourced environment with access to the multidisciplinary team Employee Assistance Programme for staff and their families To be considered for this role you will be redirected to and must complete the application process on our careers page.
+Flexible and willing to work shifts to meet the needs of the service.
+IND Benefits to working with Company Benefits to working with the Company Comprehensive training, support with further & higher education, including paid training on commencement.
+A clear commitment to your continuous professional and career development as we grow across Ireland.
+Income Protection.
+Premium Sunday and Bank Holiday rates Excellent staffing ratio's Flexible working arrangements Orchard Values Award Bike to work scheme Refer a Friend Scheme Employee Assistance Programme To be considered for this role you will be redirected to and must complete the application process on our careers page.
 To start the process, click the Apply button below to Login/Register.

 • About the Role As we continue to expand to provide additional services to meet the needs of those we care for, we currently have a number of opportunities within our Orchard Community Care division, in Co.
 Sligo and Roscommon including this key role of Person in Charge(Social Care Leader).
 Purpose of the roleis to provide the highest possible standards of support to those who use Orchard Community Care service.
 To ensure the service is in line with appropriate Government and Health Service Executive (HSE) Policy.
 Within that context the Manager will be expected to work autonomously and with initiative.
 The ideal candidate would preferably have experience working with autism.
 The Manager will act as the Person in Charge for existing services ensuring compliance with the Department of Health Regulations and HIQA Standards.
 This role is Supernumerary attracts allowance and bonus option an on call allowance per weekend on call 25 days annual leave plus bank holidays Enhanced maternity allowance Income Protection Scheme Essential Criteria: A minimum of 3 years in a management or supervisory role in the area of health or social care A relevant degree (minimum level 7) in Social or Health Care.
 Level 6 Management qualification.
 A proven track record of managing a residential service which meets quality, regulatory/legislative requirements.
 Full current driving license with full eligibility to drive in Ireland, and access to a vehicle.
 Service Delivery Take the lead on shift when on duty in the service.
 Participate in the provision of direct care to individuals, following established care plans, protocols, and procedures.
 Assist in assessing the needs of individuals under care and developing individualised care plans.
 Ensure the implementation of appropriate care interventions and monitor the progress and outcomes of care.
 Training & Development Assist in training and orienting new care team members, ensuring they have the necessary knowledge and skills to perform their roles effectively.
 Assist in organising and facilitating training programs and workshops for the team to enhance their knowledge and skills.
 Compliance & Documentation Assist in maintaining accurate and up-to-date documentation of care plans, assessments, and other relevant records Monitor and ensure the completion of required documentation by team members in a timely manner Quality Assurance Assist in implementing quality improvement initiatives to enhance the overall quality of care services provided.
 Conduct regular audits and checks to ensure adherence to quality standards and identify areas for improvement.
 Communication & Collaboration Foster a positive and collaborative work environment within the team, promoting effective communication and teamwork.
 Conditions of work This post requires a flexible approach to working hours, primarily to ensure the safety and well-being of young people and staff.
 The post holder is required to lead and participate in the On-Call support system.
 IND Benefits to working with Company Competitive salary and incremental pay scale Supernumerary role Attracts allowance and bonus option Income protection scheme Orchard Values Champion Awards 25 days annual leave plus bank holidays Paid training on commencement Enhanced Maternity Allowance Dedicated team and access to a knowledgeable Multidisciplinary team.
 Excellent staffing ratio's EAP Scheme Excellent training opportunities and clear focus on career progression Bike to Work Scheme IND To be considered for this role you will be redirected to and must complete the application process on our careers page.
 To start the process, click the Apply button below to Login/Register.